anuyog1004/Java-MultiChat-Application/README.md

-# Muliclient chat application in Java supporting sending and receiving of files
+# Multiclient chat application in Java supporting sending and receiving of files